IamMave/Pothole-Detection/README.md

 <p align="center"><img src="Screenshots/start_trip.jpg" width="500" alt="accessibility text"></p><br>

 <b>Step 2:<b><br>
-Once you are done the tap 'End Trip' button.
-All the potholes has been detect will be stored locally on your device.
+Once you are done then tap 'End Trip' button.
+All the potholes detected will be stored locally on your device.

 <b>Step 3:<b><br>
 * Tapping on 'Show Potholes' plots all the Pothole markers on the displayed map.